ringlej/ptxdist/doc/user_manual.rst

    -  Userland (root filesystem)

--  Adapted files (or generic ones) for runtime configuration
+-  Adapted files (or generic ones) for run-time configuration

 -  Patches for all kind of components (to fix bugs or improve features)